ljavorsk/IPP-proj1/readme1.md

 This option doesn't have to be first, but if it's not given, and some of the others is, the script ends with an error.
 The `<file>` have to be writable file, where the statistics should be printed.
 There are 4 kinds of statistics that can be printed.
-`--loc` for number of instructions that have been used.
-`--coments` for number of comments in code
+`--loc` for number of instructions that have been used, `--coments` for number of comments in code,
-`--jumps` for number of jumps done in code.
+`--jumps` for number of jumps done in code,
 `--labels` for all unique labels located in code.

 ## Parsing process